-Complex trauma occurs as a result of adverse experiences as a child.
+Complex, compound trauma occurs as a result of adverse experiences as a child.
 It's not just what happens to you, it's also the needs that aren't met.
 Abuse, neglect, homelessness, divorce, a parent being incarcerated, and a multitude of other experiences may have long lasting impacts on the way you function and see your world.

 Domestic violence and sexual assault/abuse are an unspoken, hidden epidemic in our communities.
 Incest survivors live with stigma and shame, and the invisible scars that have life long influences.
 Often, survivors say "but I never got hit" -- domestic violence goes well beyond physical abuse, and can include verbal, emotional, financial, and spiritual abuse.
 These can have the same negative effects on mental health as physical abuse does.
 Sexual assault is devastating, and whether it is recent or happened years ago, there are long term mental health consequences.
 You don't have to do this alone and you don't have to relive the trauma.
 EMDR therapy is effective for victims and survivors at any stage in the healing process.